-Check departmental guidelines and your Comprehensive Agreement.
-All vacation requests must have the approval of your immediate supervisor or designee.
+Employees should check departmental guidelines and their Comprehensive Agreement.
+All vacation requests must have the approval of the immediate supervisor or designee.
 The employee should check available vacation balance prior to request for use.

 For those employees in a non-bargaining unit, vacation days are accrued each pay period, and may be used as earned.
 Employees may carry over up to, but no more than the amount of their earned vacation days each year.

 Example: If an employee accrues 10 days per year, the carryover max is 20 days per year.

-Twelve-Month Specialists will accrue 15 days for years one and two and will then begin accruing 25 days for year three.
+Twelve-Month Exempt Specialists will accrue 15 days for years one and two and will then begin accruing 25 days at year three.
 The change of the accrual rate happens on the employee's anniversary date, not July 1st.
-No more than a maximum of twice their annual accrual can be carried over.
+No more than a maximum of twice the employee's annual accrual can be carried over.

-Specialists working less than twelve months will accrue 5 days per year.
-No more than a maximum of twice their annual accrual can be carried over.
+Exempt Specialists working less than twelve months will accrue 5 days per year.
+No more than a maximum of twice the employee's annual accrual can be carried over.